Simply Philips brings Lean and Six Sigma in balance

 The deepening of the Lean Six Sigma program within Philips CL, as discussed in the previous article, still continuous.
 ‘I just started with the organization of the improvement competition of 2011.
 New is, that the improvement teams of the last competition can propagate their results, by way of live presentations and elevator pitches on our intranet.
 This helps to transfer knowledge and gives the teams the chance to sell their projects.
 There is no better reward imaginable then that your project is rolled-out within whole Philips.
 We aim to save about 40 million euro's with so-called replication projects.’

-Read also: recent interview of march 2012 with Michael Unverwerth, head of the new Simply Philips improvement program.
+Read also: Interview with Michael Unverwerth, head of the Simply Philips improvement program.

 Do you need help with the implementation of Lean Six Sigma?